datacentricdesign/lab/_posts/2019-04-30-com-gatt-write.md

 twitter_text:
 introduction: In this tutorial we lead you step-by-step to implement a Bluetooth GATT service.
 ---

-In this tutorial we lead you step-by-step to implement a Bluetooth GATT service.

 At the end of tutorial '[GATT Notify](/lab/2019/04/30/com-gatt-notify)', we were able to register to a BLE GATT service on the Feather 32u4 placed on the